CassPort Login

 CassPort with Marketing Message

 As the design process began, I referenced Cass Information Systems website for inspiration so the new design would be more aligned with what customers already see.
-I used assets that I created in the design system and referenced branding materials to maintain brand alignment.
-I also sources images directly from the company website to add variety to the sign in page and increase the resolution of the images for a crisper UI look and feel.
+I used assets that I created previously in Cass's first design system and referenced branding materials to maintain brand alignment.
+I also sourced images directly from the company website to add variety to the sign in page and increase the resolution of the images for a crisper UI look and feel.

 Updated Sign in Page for CassPort